pixty/console/rapi/README.md

 	// Delete an organization field - all data will be lost a.ge.DELETE("/orgs/:orgId/fields/:fldId", a.h_DELETE_orgs_orgId_fields_fldId)

+	// returns list of user roles assignments a.ge.GET("/orgs/:orgId/userRoles", a.h_GET_orgs_orgId_userRoles)

+	// Allows to assign user role
+	a.ge.POST("/orgs/:orgId/userRoles", a.h_POST_orgs_orgId_userRoles)

+	// Removes user role
+	a.ge.DELETE("/orgs/:orgId/userRoles/:userId", a.h_DELETE_orgs_orgId_userRoles_userId)

+	// Creates new user.
+The request accepts password optional field which allows
+	// to set a new password due to creation.
+If it is not providede the password is empty. a.ge.POST("/users", a.h_POST_users)

+	// Changes the user password.
+Only owner or superadmin can make the change.
+	// Authenticated session is not affected
+	a.ge.POST("/users/:userId/password", a.h_POST_users_userId_password)

+	// Returns user info by the userId.
+Only owner and superadmin are authorized a.ge.GET("/users/:userId", a.h_GET_users_userId)

+	// Returns user roles assigned through all orgs.
+Only owner and superadmin are authorized a.ge.GET("/users/:userId/userRoles", a.h_GET_users_userId_userRoles)

 	// Creates a new profile.
 The call allows to provide some list of field values
 	//